zanix/home-assistant-config/README.md

 ### Delivery

-- Notify when packages out for delivery
+- (Broken) Notify when packages out for delivery
-- Notify when packages are delivered
+- (Broken) Notify when packages are delivered

 ### Harmony